procrastinate-org/procrastinate/docs/glossary.rst

     Schema
         The schema designates all the tables, relations, indexes, procedures, etc. in the database.
 Applying the schema means installing all those objects in the database.
-        A evolution in the schema (modifying the table structure, or the procedures) is called a migration.
+        An evolution in the schema (modifying the table structure, or the procedures) is called a migration.

         This term is not to be confused with that of PostgreSQL.
 In PostgreSQL a database